LeonBrindley/Warp-Coursework-2/README.md

 Firstly, F_SETUP is set to **0x00** to disable the internal first-in, first-out (FIFO) buffer.

-Secondly, CTRL_REG1 is set to **0x05** to select a 14-bit resolution and activate the reduced noise mode.
-In contrast, if the **F_READ** bit is set to **1**, then an 8-bit resolution can be used for faster data transfer.
+Secondly, CTRL_REG1 is set to **0x05** to select a **14-bit** resolution and activate the **reduced noise mode**.
+In contrast, if the **F_READ** bit is set to **1**, then an **8-bit** resolution can be used for faster data transfer.

-Thirdly, HP_FILTER_CUTOFF is set to **0x00** to enable the MMA8451Q's high-pass filter with its default cut-off frequency of 16 Hz and its default output data rate (ODR) of 800 Hz.
-This high-pass filter removes the acceleration due to gravity, which forms a DC offset.
+Thirdly, HP_FILTER_CUTOFF is set to **0x00** to enable the MMA8451Q's high-pass filter with its default cut-off frequency of **16 Hz** and its default output data rate (ODR) of **800 Hz**.
+This high-pass filter removes the acceleration due to **gravity** (g), which forms a DC offset.

-Finally, XYZ_DATA_CFG is set to **0x11** so the high-pass filter is not bypassed and the accelerometer's full-scale range equals 4g.
+Finally, XYZ_DATA_CFG is set to **0x11** so the high-pass filter is not bypassed and the accelerometer's full-scale range equals **4g**.

 <ins>**File Structure**</ins>

 `src/boot/ksdk1.1.0/activityClassifier.c` - Implements the four steps of the activity classifier algorithm.
 This source file also includes the function **printNumber()** so the final results can be printed on an SSD1331 OLED display.
-These numbers are implemented by calling the function **printLine()** to mimic multiple seven-segment displays.
+These numbers are implemented by calling the function **printLine()** to mimic multiple seven-segment displays alongside each other.

 `src/boot/ksdk1.1.0/devMMA8451Q.c` - Driver for communicating with MMA8451Q accelerometers.
 For example, the function **configureSensorMMA8451Q()** will write to the MMA8451Q configuration registers explained above.
-The I2C of the MMA8451Q must be set to **0x1D** when calling initMMA8451Q in boot.c with the FRDM-KL03Z.
-When using the FRDM-KL03Z, as opposed to the more complicated Warp platform, the MMA8451Q's operating voltage cannot be dynamically altered, so the operatingVoltageMillivolts member variable has no effect.
+The I2C address of the MMA8451Q must be set to **0x1D** when calling initMMA8451Q in boot.c with the FRDM-KL03Z.
+When using the FRDM-KL03Z, as opposed to the more complicated Warp platform, the MMA8451Q's operating voltage cannot be dynamically altered, so the **operatingVoltageMillivolts** member variable has no effect.

 `src/boot/ksdk1.1.0/devSSD1331.c` - Driver for communicating with SSD1331 OLED displays.
 For example, the function **printLine()** will print a 2D line between two coordinates in a colour defined by its blue, green and red content.
 Meanwhile, the function **printRect()** will print a solid rectangle bounded by two coordinates in a colour defined by its fill and its line (border).